-- Alien Non-Interference Clause: The Doctor decides that if this really is first contact then it's something humans have to work out for themselves.
+- Alien Non-Interference Clause: The Doctor decides that if this really is first contact, then it's something humans have to work out for themselves.
 Once he confirms it's a trap, it's back to business as usual.

 - Aliens of London: Trope Namer.

-- Attack Pattern Alpha: "Defense Plan Delta!"
+- Attack Pattern Alpha: "Defence Plan Delta!"

 - Bavarian Fire Drill: The Doctor manages to get out of being held at gunpoint by a room full of soldiers by shouting "Defence Plan Delta!
 Come on!" after a scream is heard.
 He didn't even flash his psychic paper!
 Then again they are UNIT soldiers, so the Doctor might be using an actual command from when he worked with them.